raspberrypilearning/web-add-class/en/step_1.md

 ![A beetle with a white border around it.
 The border is larger at the bottom.](images/beetle-photo.png)

-This `photo` class creates a printed photo-style border that can be applied to an image.
+This `photo` class creates a printed photo style that can be applied to an image.

 --- code ---
 ---